<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 5. Analyze your debt-to-income (DTI) ratio

-Mortgage lenders will look at your debt-to-income ratio, which compares your monthly debt obligations to your monthly income.
+Mortgage lenders will look at your debt-to-income ratio, which compares your monthly debt obligations with your monthly income.
 For investment properties, there may be more stringent DTI requirements, but lenders can usually consider rental income when calculating your ratio.

 6. Compare financing options.

-Many of the same types of loans you can use to obtain a mortgage loan on your primary residence can be used when buying an investment property.
+Many of the same types of loans you can use to obtain a mortgage loan on your primary residence can also be used when buying an investment property.
 These include conventional loans, FHA loans, VA loans, or jumbo loans.

 7. Do the math.

 Calculate the potential return on investment (ROI) by factoring in rental income, expenses, mortgage payments, and vacancy rates.
 You also need to consider the monthly mortgage payments over the life of the loan, which can be up to 40 years if you finance through APM.
-You want to make sure you have the bandwidth to stay on top of tenant turnover, general maintenance, updates, and both expected and unexpected repairs.
+You want to make sure you have the bandwidth to stay on top of tenant turnover, general maintenance, updates, and expected and unexpected repairs.

 8. Think through maintenance and property management.